MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/react-to-last-minute-changes.md

 ﻿---
 title: React to last minute changes in production
 description: Components or routes can often change at the list minute of the manufacturing process, just before production orders are released to the shop floor.
-This topic describes a few types of changes that often occur and how to react to manage them in Supply Chain Management.
+This article describes a few types of changes that often occur and how to react to manage them in Supply Chain Management.
 author: t-benebo
 ms.author: benebotg
 ms.reviewer: kamaybac
 ms.search.form:
 ms.topic: how-to
-ms.date: 11/16/2023
+ms.date: 03/08/2024
 audience: Application User
 ms.search.region: Global
 ms.custom: bap-template